 The Garden Market

 Browse through an exciting array of fanciful and practical garden related items on the grounds of the Westport Historical Society and the Town Green.
-Shop for iron urns, copper lawn sculpture, decorative painting, garden gloves, jewelry, orchids, arbors, gates, garden ornaments, outdoor furniture, topiaries, bows and bags, lavender filled pillows, accessories, and everything floral for home and friends!
+Shop for iron urns, garden furniture and sculpture, container gardens, glass and pottery, jewelry, African baskets, tote bags, personal accessories, fabric mobiles and animals, greeting cards, lavender filled pillows, herbal oils and seasonings, and everything floral for home and friends!